AlloyXChange/alloyx-smart-contracts-v2/contracts/Readme.md

 ## Internal NAV functions
 In order to understand the exchange rate of the Bronze token to USDC we need to understand the underlying asset value.
 We use the following function to determine the Net Asset Value:

-- getAlloyxBronzeTokenBalanceInUSDC: This internal function uses a collection inputs to determine the USDC value of the Bronze token.
+- getAlloyxBronzeTokenBalanceInUSDC: This internal function uses a collection of inputs to determine the USDC value of the Bronze token.